From Intermediate to Advanced — 5 Wildlife Photography Tips

 Grebe Canon 7D Mark II | Canon 500mm f/4 IS with 1.4x Teleconverter | 1/2500th | f/5.6 | ISO 1600

 By submerging my tripod and positioning my lens just above the surface of the pond, I achieved an eye-level perspective of this Pied-billed Grebe as it began to dive.
 Shooting a subject that’s 10m away, 10cm high, from a camera that’s only 15cm high, results in a background several metres behind, and therefore beautifully out of focus.
-Compared with standing on shore, shooting that same subject from your standing eye level, the much steeper downward angle towards the bird results in a background that’s just a few centimetres beyond — meaning it’ll often be in-focus mess of water ripples and distracting vegetation.
+Compared with standing on shore, shooting that same subject from your standing eye level, the much steeper downward angle towards the bird results in a background that’s just a few centimetres beyond — meaning it’ll often be an in-focus mess of water ripples and distracting vegetation.
 Don’t worry, I saved you the trouble of doing all that trigonometry next time you set out to photograph water birds!

+Remember, altering your perspective isn’t just about taking into consideration how your subject will appear.
 Perhaps more important yet, is how perspective will alter your background and foreground.
 The best photos are those where surroundings that strengthen the image intersect with a flattering angle of the main subject.

 It can’t be forced, and often, there just isn’t an option.
+One of many reasons why this is such a challenging pursuit.

 Golden Eagle, British Columbia Interior, Canada